gostavee/angular-webpack/README.md

 ### Installing

-after installing node and npm, open the command line, navigate to the project directory
+after installing node and npm, download the repo, open the command line, navigate to the project directory

 for example in windows
 ```